rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.52 |

-This cops checks if empty lines exist around the arguments of a method invocation.
+This cop checks if empty lines exist around the arguments of a method invocation.

 ### Examples